opencog/opencog/opencog/nlp/aiml/README.md

 ## OpenCog equivalents
-* R1 example.
+* R5 example.

+The R5 sentence in the example above is converted into the following OpenPsi fragment:

 ```
 ImplicationLink
    AndLink
       ListLink
-         Concept "Hello"
-         Glob "$eol"     # rest of the input line
+         Word "I"
+         Glob "$star"
+         Word "you"
 		ListLink
-         WordNode "Hi"
-         WordNode "there"
+         Word "I"
+         Glob "$star"
+         Word "you"
+         Word "too"
 ```

-There is another approach:

-I really really * you, darling.
-I really really love you, darling.

-# AIML tags
+### AIML tags

-The &lt;person&gt; tag gets converted to
+All AIML tags are converted into `DefinedSchema` nodes.
+There are processing routines to carry out the actions.
+For example, the &lt;person&gt; tag gets converted to
 ```
       (ExecutionOutput
          (DefineSchema "AIML-tag person")